IngridAtMicrosoft/DocsContent/singlesource/v1/media-protections.md

 ---

-### Deleting a media protection option
+### Deleting a media protection

-A media protection option may be deleted if it is not used by any media stream output.
-If any media stream output is using a media protection option, requests to delete the media protection option will fail.
+A media protection may be deleted if it is not used by any media stream output.
+If any media stream output is using a media protection, requests to delete the media protection will fail.

 #### [C#](#tab/csharp)